PUBLICATIONS & ARCHIVES

 · approximate size of the collection/number of albums, bundles of letters or other documents, loose prints, etc

 1. Oxford University

-The original collection of Colonial Service records was started by the then Rhodes House Library in 1963 and continued under two projects until 1984.
+The original collection of Colonial Service records was started by the then Rhodes House Library (a part of the main Bodleian Library) in 1963 and continued under two projects until 1984.

-These form the basis of the collections now held in the Weston Library.
+These form the basis of the collections now held in the Weston Library (part of the Bodleian Library).
 They will consider taking written records, memoirs, diaries, tour reports, official papers and government publications.

 Contact: Lucy McCann, Senior Archivist